-The fellow must have privileges assigned by Abington Memorial Hospital’s Department of Surgery Chairman, a current Pennsylvania license, an active DEA license, and be compliant with Abington Memorial Hospital staff bylaws.
-In relation with residents, the fellow must act as a junior attending surgeon.
+The fellow must have privileges assigned by Abington Hospital’s Department of Surgery Chairman, a current Pennsylvania license, an active DEA license, and be compliant with Abington Hospital staff bylaws.
+In relation with residents, the fellow will act as a junior attending surgeon.

-- Participate in operating room (OR) patient preparation, positioning and be readily available in OR when patient is going under anesthesia and emerging from anesthesia.
+- In a timely fashion, participate in operating room (OR) patient preparation, positioning and be readily available in OR when patient is going under anesthesia and emerging from anesthesia.

 - Self-education and research projects.

-- Optional participation in other Abington Memorial Hospital conferences
+- Optional participation in other Abington Hospital educational conferences.

-- Participate in simulation lab and pig lab teaching activities.
+- Participate in Simulation lab and animal lab teaching activities.

-- Attend the Resident Advisory Committee meeting and the Graduate Medical Education Committee meeting
+- Attend the Graduate Medical Education Committee meeting

-- Written performance assessment of fellow (knowledge, skills and overall performance) by faculty.
+- Attend the fellow performance written assessment (knowledge, skills and overall performance) by faculty (Fellowship Council Assessment Tool).